Colorectal Cancer in Malaysia: Symptoms, Prevention and Treatment Options

 Signs and Symptoms of Colorectal Cancer

-While most patients with colorectal cancer present with some symptoms, a significant number of patients may have none.
-The more common symptoms include:
+While most patients with colorectal cancer present with some symptoms, a significant number of patients may have none at all.
+Common irritated colon symptoms include:

 - Rectal bleeding